Variance bounding of delayed-acceptance kernels: Introduction

 \section{Introduction}

-The Metropolis-Hastings (MH) algorithm is widely used to approximately compute expectations with respect to complicated high-dimensional posterior distributions \cite[e.g.][]{Gilks/Richardson/Spiegelhalter:1996, MCMCHandbook}.
-The algorithm requires that it be possible to evaluate point-wise the posterior density $\pi$ up to an arbitrary constant of proportionality.
+The Metropolis-Hastings (MH) algorithm is widely used to approximately compute expectations with respect to complicated high-dimensional posterior distributions \cite[e.g.][]{Gilks/Richardson/Spiegelhalter:1996, MCMChandbookChOne}.
+The algorithm requires that it be possible to evaluate point-wise the density of the distribution of interest (throughout this article, all densities are with respect to Lebesgue measure) up to an arbitrary constant of proportionality.

-In many problems the posterior density, $\pi$, is computationally expensive to evaluate.
-When a computationally-cheap approximation, or surrogate, $\pihat$, is available, the delayed-acceptance Metropolis-Hastings (DAMH) algorithm \cite[][also known as the surrogate-transition method and the two-stage algorithm]{liu2001monte,ChristenFox:2005,MCMCHandbook} leverages the density $\pihat$ to produce a new Markov chain, also targeting the distribution, $\pi$ (throughout this article $\pi$ is used to denote both the target distribution and its density with respect to Lebesgue measure).
-A first `screening' stage substitutes the density $\pihat$ for $\pi$ in the standard formula for the MH acceptance probability; proposals which fail at this stage are discarded.
-Only proposals that pass the first stage are considered in the second `correction' stage, where it is necessary to evaluate the true posterior density, $\pi$, at the proposed value.
+In many problems the target posterior density is computationally expensive to evaluate.
+When a computationally-cheap approximation, or surrogate, is available, the delayed-acceptance Metropolis-Hastings (DAMH) algorithm \cite[][also known as the two-stage algorithm, and a special case of the surrogate-transition method]{liu2001monte,ChristenFox:2005,MCMCHandbookDA} leverages the surrogate to produce a new Markov chain that still targets the original distribution of interest.
+A first `screening' stage substitutes the surrogate density for the true density in the standard formula for the MH acceptance probability; proposals which fail at this stage are discarded.
+Only proposals that pass the first stage are considered in the second `correction' stage, where it is necessary to evaluate the true posterior density at the proposed value.

-Delayed acceptance (DA) algorithms have been applied in a variety of settings with the approximate density, $\pihat$, obtained in a variety of different ways, for example: a coarsening of a numerical grid in Bayesian inverse problems \cite[]{ChristenFox:2005,Moulton/etal:2008,cui2011bayesian}, subsampling from big-data \cite[]{PayneMallick:2014,BGLR:2015,Quiroz:2015}, a tractable approximation to a stochastic process \cite[]{Smith:2011,GolightlyHendersonSherlock:2013}, or a direct, nearest-neighbour approximation to $\pi$ using previous values \cite[]{SGH:2015}.
+Delayed acceptance (DA) algorithms have been applied in a variety of settings with the approximate density obtained in a variety of different ways, for example: a coarsening of a numerical grid in Bayesian inverse problems \cite[]{ChristenFox:2005,Moulton/etal:2008,cui2011bayesian}, subsampling from big-data \cite[]{PayneMallick:2014,BGLR:2015,Quiroz:2015}, a tractable approximation to a stochastic process \cite[]{Smith:2011,GolightlyHendersonSherlock:2013}, or a direct, nearest-neighbour approximation to the truth using previous values \cite[]{SGH:2015}.